Domcaaaaa/Find-N-highest-number/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

----

-Make sure to update details such as your name, GitHub link, and contact information before publishing the `README.md` file on GitHub.
-If there are specific rules or features of the script that need to be highlighted, you can adjust the content accordingly.
-Let me know if you'd like any specific modifications or additional sections!